Hands up who is confused about the difference between cacao and cocoa?

 To confuse matters, ‘hot chocolate drink’ powder might sometimes be called cocoa powder too!

 Personally whilst I adore raw cacao, my body prefers naturally roasted cacao.
 I find raw delicious, although as a foodie, I prefer the depth of roasted cacao beans.
-I don’t want the additional chemicals added to dutch processed, so I am always sure to buy naturally processed cacao or cocoa powder.
-I just want pure cacao (whether raw or roasted), that’s it.
+Preferably, I don’t want the additional chemicals added to the dutch processed, so I am always sure to buy naturally processed cacao or cocoa powder.
+In essence, I just want pure cacao (whether raw or roasted), that’s it.